It's a new year, and what better gift than a gaming chair for working and relaxing? It serves as a gaming throne as well as a comfortable study chair.

 Secretlab Titan XL 2020: $544

-Finding a comfy computer chair that is sturdy enough to support the extra pounds can be difficult as a big person.
+Finding a comfy computer chair that is sturdy enough to support the extra pounds can be difficult for a big person.
 Secretlab's Titan XL 2020 is the Titan line's largest chair, designed for adults standing 5-foot-11 to 6-foot-10 (1.8 to 2m) and weighing up to 390 pounds (176kg).
 The Titan XL's only drawback is its high price, which starts at $479 (£414, AU749).

 The Titan XL chair features the same configuration as any other computer chair, despite its size.
 The Titan XL differs in that every component is larger and heavier, requiring significantly more space and time to assemble.
 One issue I experienced with the chair after it was set up was that the gas lift cylinder appeared to be broken, resulting in my gaming Chair only being adjustable to one height.
 It's possible that this was due to the box being in storage for a long period before being assembled.

 The Titan XL is, without a doubt, the largest chair I've ever had once assembled.
 It's almost as if you're a child in an adult chair.
-The armrests were especially comfy for me because they were wide, to begin with and could be modified to make them narrower if needed.
-The Chair also offers lots of comfort for when I'm sitting for long periods of time.
+The armrests were especially comfy for me because they were wide, to begin with, and could be modified to make them narrower if needed.
+The Chair also offers lots of comfort when I'm sitting for long periods of time.
 I also enjoy how smooth it feels when I lean back.

 There are some difficulties with the chair, as pleasant as it is.
 Although the backrest is made of the same soft leather as the Chair, it is nonetheless somewhat firm.
 I've been using the chair for three weeks and the stiffness hasn't gone away.
 As I previously stated, the Titan XL is built to last, notably the wheelbase, which can carry a lot more weight.
 Because it's constructed of metal, I've slammed my feet against the wheelbase on several occasions.
 Finally, there is a tilt mechanism that allows you to recline the chair, but it's extremely painful to use, so I've learned to avoid it.